prosharp-adam/adam-ai/README.md

 <details>
 <summary><b>VS Code / GitHub Copilot</b></summary>

-Add the agent profile content to your `.github/copilot-instructions.md` file in your repository, or to your VS Code user-level instructions.
+Add the agent profile content to your `.github/agents` folder in your repository, or to your VS Code user-level instructions.

 </details>